Mavislor/DSA4213-AmazonReviews/models/BERT_variant_models.md

  - Prompt finetuned BERT model ("cxl1020/prompt-finetuned-bert-for-Amazon-sentiment-analysis")

 The 4 models have been uploaded onto the HuggingFace platform and may be accessed using the model names stated above.
-An example code to access the models is:
+An example code snippet to access the models is:
 ```
 model_name = "cxl1020/bert-for-Amazon-sentiment-analysis"
 model = AutoModelForSequenceClassification.from_pretrained(model_name)